LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 Ladybird should be built with debug symbols first.
 In `Meta/CMake/lagom_compile_options.cmake` remove the optimizations by changing `-O2` to `-O0`.
 For macOS also change the debug option from `-g1` to `-g` so that lldb is happy with the emitted symbols.
 In linux `-g1` can be changed to `-ggdb3` for maximum debug info.

-After running Ladybird as suggested above with `./Meta/serenity.sh run lagom ladybird`, you can now in CLion use Run -> Attach to Process to connect.
+After running Ladybird as suggested above with `./Meta/ladybird.sh run ladybird`, you can now in CLion use Run -> Attach to Process to connect.
 If debugging layouting and rendering issues, filter the listing that opens for `WebContent` and attach to that.

 Now breakpoints, stepping and variable inspection will work.

 ### Debugging with Xcode on macOS

-The `serenity.sh` build script does not know how to generate Xcode projects, so creating the project must be done manually.
+The `ladybird.sh` build script does not know how to generate Xcode projects, so creating the project must be done manually.
-To be compatible with the `serenity.sh` script, a few extra options are required.
+To be compatible with the `ladybird.sh` script, a few extra options are required.
 If there is a previous Lagom build directory, CMake will likely complain that the generator has changed.

 ```
 cmake -GXcode -S Meta/Lagom -B Build/lagom -DBUILD_LAGOM=ON -DENABLE_LAGOM_LADYBIRD=ON
 ```

-Alternatively, if you don't need your ladybird build to be compatible with `serenity.sh`, you can use Ladybird as the source directory like so:
+Alternatively, if you don't need your ladybird build to be compatible with `ladybird.sh`, you can use Ladybird as the source directory like so:

 ```
 cmake -GXcode -S Ladybird -B Build/ladybird